Canadian Libraries Database

 We try to keep this database as current as possible, and request users to let us know if they have returns.
 The list has been approximately 90% accurate at any given time.

-The most recent update took place in the spring of 2015, after a client sent a mailing to the entire list and had two returns, which we then immediately researched.
-Corrections were sent to this client as well as to everyone else who purchased the list in the past year.
+The most recent update took place in the spring of 2016, after a client sent a mailing to the entire list and had one returns, which we then immediately researched.
+The correction was sent to this client as well as to everyone else who purchased the list in the past year.

 The zip file (or individual EXCEL and Word files) costs just $35 (US or Canadian dollars) and will be emailed to you as soon as your check arrives.
 CONTACT US to order, or to ask for more information.